infiniteregrets/QiskitBot/README.md

 # QiskitBot

-A discord bot that allows you to execute Quantum Circuits, search the Qiskit Documentation, and search the Quantum Computing StackExchange.
+A discord bot that allows you to execute Quantum Circuits, look up the Qiskit Documentation, and search the Quantum Computing StackExchange.

 ## Installation